Answered By: Ben Murphy Last Updated: Mar 18, 2020 Views: 87

 Images, Audio, Video, and Other Media

 Theses including such materials should be prepared according to the special instructions below.
-Additional questions on special materials may be referred to the Special Collections Librarian at email@example.com.
+Additional questions on special materials may be referred to the Archivist & Head of Digital Services at email@example.com.

-Copies of material in non-print format—DVDs, CDs, videos, etc.—should be included with each copy of the thesis deposited with the library.
+Supplementary media materials should be included with each copy of the thesis deposited with the library.
 Media contents shall be formatted in accordance to guidelines set by the academic department and/or thesis advisor.
+The library strongly encourages formatting that facilitates long term preservation and use.

 The usual make-up of the thesis is as follows: